boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

   and zero or a single Upper-Layer Header.

 Flow with varying extension header chain:
-: Refers to a Flow where distinct extension header chains are observed in packets that belong to that Flow.
+: Refers to a Flow where distinct extension header chains are observed.
 Concretely, different packets in such a Flow will have a different sequence of extension header type codes.

 # Information Elements for IPv6 Extension Headers {#sec-eh}